NateSpring/React-Chat-App/README.md

 To install, clone this repo then:

-1. To install dependenceies - npm install
+1. To install dependenceies - cd chat-app npm install, then cd chat-backend npm install
 2. cd chat-app => npm run start
 3. cd chat-backend => npm run start
 4. Viola!
 You have a locally hosted React Chat App with hooks and functional components.
 Enjoy!